The Third Capacity: Relational Presence

 Right now, you think: If he's unhappy, I need to fix it.
 If he's withdrawn, I need to reconnect him.
 If he's struggling, I need to help.

-But when you have Relational Presence, you see: His emotions are his.
+When you have Relational Presence, you'll see: His emotions are his.
 He's an adult.
 He's capable.
 He doesn't need you to manage him.
+You can care about his emotions without being responsible for them.

 You'll Feel Less Lonely

+This sounds counterintuitive.
+But it's true.
 Right now, you feel lonely even when you're with him.
 Because you're not actually with him.
 You're with your anxiety and your projections and your need for him to be different.

+When you're present with him, really present, the loneliness eases.
+Even if he's not fully meeting you.
+And because you're finally grounded in reality.
 And being in reality, even when it's hard, is less lonely than being lost in fear and story.

-You learn to tolerate your own discomfort without acting on it.
+The first two capacities, Emotional Regulation and Differentiation, are about you building a solid internal foundation.
+You learn to tolerate your discomfort without acting on it.
 You discover who you are separate from his approval.
+But those capacities are internal.
+They happen inside you.

 Relational Presence is the bridge.
 It's the capacity that lets you take your solid internal foundation and bring it into relationship.

 You're not managing him.
 You're not lost in anxiety.
 You're not projecting.
 You're just here.
 Present.
 With him.
 Seeing what's actually true.
+You can see him, and he can see you.

-You can act from truth instead of fear.
-You can set boundaries without aggression.
-You can speak your needs without apologizing.
+You can act from truth instead of fear, you can set boundaries without aggression and you can speak your needs without apologizing.
+But none of that is possible without Relational Presence first.
+Because you can't take aligned action if you can't see clearly.

-Here's the hardest part about Relational Presence:
+The hardest part about Relational Presence:

 When you stop projecting and managing, you might see something you don't want to see.